The Kodaira dimension of even-dimensional ball quotients: Main results

-A common feature of these studies is the use of the liftings to construct modular forms explicitly as functions on $\mathcal{D}$.
+A common feature of these studies is the construction of modular forms as explicit functions on $\mathcal{D}$.
 An advantage of this method lies in the fact that the level and non-vanishing nature of the constructed modular forms are explicitly determined.
-However, these studies have had two inherent difficulties.
+However, among these studies, especially those that rely on liftings, face two inherent difficulties.
 First, lifting constructions rely heavily on the fact that $\mathcal{D}$ is a tube domain.
 Modular forms on unitary groups, which we shall work on, can be constructed by embedding the unitary group into an orthogonal group; however, constructing them directly on unitary groups, without relying on such embeddings, is generally a difficult task.
-Second, it is expected that most modular forms are not obtained via such lifting constructions \cite{1989_Savin_limit_multiplicity}; for specific groups, see, e.g., \cite{2021_RSS_counting_automorphic_rep_GSp_4}).
+Second, it is expected that most modular forms are not obtained via such lifting constructions \cite{1989_Savin_limit_multiplicity}; for specific groups, see, e.g., \cite{2021_RSS_counting_automorphic_rep_GSp_4}.
 Hence, it is natural to pursue approaches to constructing geometrically useful automorphic forms that are independent of lifting constructions.

 In contrast to the above approaches, this paper introduces an automorphic representation-theoretic method that is applicable even to complex balls $\B^n$, which are not tube domains.
 The celebrated studies \cites{Arthur_2013_book,KMSW,Mok_2015}, lead us to speculate that some of these lifting constructions are part of Arthur's multiplicity formula (e.g. ~\cites{2019_Chenevier_Lannes,2007_Ralf_classical_Saito-Kurokawa}).
 It describes the representation-theoretic structure underlying modular forms and ensures the existence of cusp forms.
 In this paper, we construct suitable modular forms via Arthur’s theory to enable the computation of birational invariants.